salindersidhu/Diskmap/README.md

 A disk space visualization utility.
 This program displays all the files and folders within a selected location as a rectangle map where each rectangle is proportional to the size of the file it represents.

 ##To Do Tasks:
-- [ ] Add right click popup menu with options to view info, move, rename, delete and map the folder of a file
+- [X] Add right click popup menu with options to rename, move and delete files
 - [X] Add the name of the file mouse hovered to the status bar
 - [ ] Visually show hovered files as lighter colour
 - [X] Add settings and option for gradients
 - [X] Add settings and option for borders
 - [ ] Fix bugs with rendering and file hovered indicator
 - [X] Refactor Node system
+- [X] Add Crash log
 - [ ] Finish documentation

 ##Features:
 - Graphical visualization of files and folders
-- Ability to view detailed information of selected files in the visualizer
+- Rename files in the visualizer
-- Ability to save screenshots of the visualization
-- Ability to move, rename and delete files in the visualizer
+- Move files in the visualizer
-- Ability to map subfolders in the visualizer
+- Delete files in the visualizer
+- Save screenshots of the visualization

 ##Supports:
 - Microsoft Windows 7, 8, 8.1, 10